English Chana Dal (100 G) and White Rice (1 Cup, Cooked)

 Portion Control

-Incorporate non-starchy vegetables such as broccoli, spinach, or kale into your meal.
-These can help slow down the absorption of glucose into the bloodstream.
+Incorporate non-starchy vegetables such as spinach, broccoli, or zucchini into your meal.
+These vegetables are low in carbs and can help balance the overall effect on your glucose levels.

 Stay Hydrated